Why Anchorage is Truly Magical During the Summer

 ● Newly remodeled exercise room with sauna

 For fishers, there is a large walk-in freezer to store your catches.
 Hungry from all your adventures?
 Guests can enjoy Pipers Restaurant & Pipers Sports Lounge.
 Afterward, take a stroll on the outdoor summer deck overlooking Lake Hood, the world’s busiest seaplane base.
-Coast International Inn is conveniently located near the Anchorage Airport and many attractions, including 1.5 miles from Earthquake Park and the Tony Knowles Coastal Trail System.
+Coast Inn at Lake Hood is conveniently located near the Anchorage Airport and many attractions, including 1.5 miles from Earthquake Park and the Tony Knowles Coastal Trail System.